Augur: a decentralized oracle and prediction market platform

-A prediction market is a place where individuals can wager on the outcomes of future events.
-Those who forecast the outcome correctly win money, and if they forecast incorrectly, they lose money.
-People value money, so they are incentivized to forecast such outcomes as accurately as they can.
-Thus, the price of a prediction market can serve as an excellent indicator of how likely an event is to occur~\cite{Manski_2004, Wolfers_2005}. \emph{Augur} is a decentralized platform for prediction markets.
+Augur is a trustless, decentralized oracle and prediction market platform.
+In a prediction market, individuals can speculate on the outcomes of future events; those who forecast the outcome correctly win money, and those who forecast incorrectly lose money~\cite{Wolfers_2004, Surowiecki_2005, Hanson_2006}.
+The price of a prediction market can serve as a precise and well-calibrated indicator of how likely an event is to occur~\cite{Pennock_2001, Manski_2004, Wolfers_2005, Goel_2010}.

-Our goal here is to provide a blueprint of a decentralized prediction market using Bitcoin's input/output-style transactions.
-Many theoretical details of this project, such as its game-theoretic underpinning, are touched on lightly or not at all.
-This work builds on (and is intended to be read as a companion to) the theoretical foundation established in~\cite{Sztorc_2014}.\footnote{Additional details and discussions on the theory behind Augur can be found at \texttt{www.truthcoin.info}.}